tom-seddon/b2/doc/Overview.md

 ## Joysticks

-If you have compatible game controllers connected, use the Joysticks menu to pick which ones are used for BBC joysticks 0 and 1.
+If you have compatible game controllers connected, use the Joysticks menu to pick which ones are used for the BBC.

+(Joysticks are referred to by name, and are numbered if you have several of the same type connected.
+At the bottom of the joysticks menu is an entry showing you the name of the last used joystick: the one on which a button was last pressed.
+This may help you figure out which is which.)

+### Analogue

+Joysticks 0 and 1 refer to the analogue joysticks.

 Assuming an Xbox/Playstation-style game controller, left thumbstick and d-pad correspond to the BBC joystick X and Y axes, and the main 4 buttons and the 2 shoulder buttons correspond to the BBC joystick button.
 (Other buttons or triggers are unused.)

 You can use the same gamepad for both BBC joysticks.
-By default, the left thumbstick and left shoulder button control BBC joystick 0, and the right thumbstick and right shoulder button control BBC joystick 1.
+In this case, by default, the left thumbstick and left shoulder button control BBC joystick 0, and the right thumbstick and right shoulder button control BBC joystick 1.
 (The other buttons and triggers are unused.)
 Tick `Swap shared joysticks` to have the assignment the other way round.

-The joysticks menu shows you the name of the last used joystick - the one on which a button was last pressed.
-If you've got several of the same type plugged in, this can help you figure out which is which.
+### Digital

+The digital joystick refers to a digital joystick, connected via some alternative add-on (since digital joysticks weren't supported on the BBC Micro by default).

+Currently one such add-on is supported: the Retro Hardware ADJI cartridge.
+See the Customize Hardware section for how to enable this!

+Assuming an Xbox-/Playstation-style game controller, left thumbstick and d-pad correspond to the digital X and Y axes, the A and X buttons correspond to fire button 1, and the B and Y buttons corresponding to fire button 2 (when supported).

 ## Save states